Awpatterson217/customshells/README.md

     .tree('example/dir')
     .create();

-// Can pass in directories to ignore as an Array.
+// Pass an array of directories to ignore.
 .tree('example/dir', ['example/dir/to/ignore'])
 ```